kaiiorg/go-bif-examine/readme.md

 ## Components
 1. [ ] go-bif-examine
-    1. [ ] Front end API via via gRPC
+    1. [ ] Front end API via gRPC
         - Might need to use HTTP because a web frontend using gRPC might be more effort than I want to put into this
-        1. [ ] Upload KEY file to new project
+        1. [X] Upload KEY file to new project
             1. [X] Parse KEY data
             2. [X] Determine what BIF files contain what audio files
-            3. [ ] Save this information to DB
+            3. [X] Save this information to DB
         2. [ ] Upload many BIF files to project started by KEY file upload
             1. [X] Parse BIF data
                 1. [X] Save BIF file to S3 compatible storage
                 2. [X] Find the file's SHA256 hash to deduplicate data and to allow more than one version of the same file
-                3. [ ] Save BIF entry data to DB
+                3. [X] Save BIF entry data to DB
             2. [ ] Don't save BIF file if the KEY file says it doesn't have any audio files in it
         3. [ ] Schedule jobs to be sent to whisperer
         4. [ ] Allow unscheduling of jobs to be sent to whisperer